Prof-M-s-Classroom/programming-assignment-2-ttran3300/Tran_TammyRPG/README.md

 # CS210 Data Structures SP25
 ## Programming Assignment 2: Text-Based RPG Using Decision Trees

-### **Student Name:** `[Tammy Tran]`
+### **Student Name:** `Tammy Tran`
-### **Student ID:** `[828404870]`
+### **Student ID:** `828404870`

 ---

 ## **1. Project Overview**
-(Provide a brief summary of your RPG game.
-Describe how it uses a decision tree and how the player interacts with it.)
 This project is a text-based RPG that uses a binary decision tree.
 At each event in the game, it is a node with two possible choices, left or right.
 The player progresses through the game by selecting one of the two options shown at each stage.
 The decision tree is built based off from reading data from the story.txt file that includes event descriptions and the left and right events.
-Finally, the game officially ends when it reaches a leaf node (nullptr/-1 left and -1 right) with no other choices
+Finally, the game officially ends when it reaches a leaf node (nullptr/-1 left and -1 right) with no other choices.

-Example:
-> This project implements a text-based RPG using a **binary decision tree**.
-Each game event is represented as a node, and the player progresses by choosing between two paths at each stage.
-The storyline is loaded from an external text file (`story.txt`), which is parsed to construct the decision tree.
-The game ends when a leaf node (with `-1` as left and right children) is reached.

 ---

 ## **2. Folder & File Structure**
-(Explain the role of each file in your project.)

 - **`main.cpp`** → `[This is the main function file where you start the game execution.
 The file also has logic that helps read and load the story data from the file.]`
 - **`GameDecisionTree.h`** → `[This file contains the declartion of the GameDecisionTree class which is used to manage the decision tree.
 In this class, I included a method to load the story from the txt file, created the binary decision tree and transversed through the tree based on the players choice.]`